soufianebakki/Portfolio-02/README.md

 - **appData:** Includes app data, such as services and skills (including icons).
 - **app/page.tsx:** Root file of the app.
 - **app/layout.tsx:** Manages global and SEO configurations (e.g., fonts, head tags, analytics).

-## How to run a project?

-- After downloading the project, run npm install (or npm i) in the project directory to install dependencies.
-- Once dependencies are installed, start the server by running npm run dev.

-### Remember (Add .env file)

-Add this line in .env.local file `NEXT_PUBLIC_SITE_URL=http://localhost:3000`

 ## Customizing the Template